isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Devil's Ivy.md

 <section>
   <h4>Growing:</h4>
-	<p>This plant is hardy and easy to grow.
-Fertilise every other month with a weak liquid balanced fertiliser or apply slow-release fertiliser to encourage more leaves.
-It is important to prune the stems back every now and then to encourage a bushier growth.
-Wipe down the leaves with a soft rag to remove dust deposited to prevent pests such as spider mites.
+	<p>This plant is hardy and easy to grow. <a href="/page-index/horticulture-techniques/fertilising/">Fertilise</a> every other month with a weak liquid balanced fertiliser or apply slow-release fertiliser to encourage more leaves.
+It is important to <a href="/page-index/horticulture-techniques/pruning/">prune</a> the stems back every now and then to encourage a bushier growth.
+Wipe down the leaves with a soft rag to remove dust deposited to prevent pests such as <a href="/page-index/pests/spider-mites/">spider mites</a>.
 As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Devil’s Ivy can be propagated by stem cuttings.</p>
+	<p>Devil’s Ivy can be propagated by <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a>.</p>
 	<br>
 </section>

 <section>
   <h4>Common problems &amp; solutions:</h4>
 	<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">mealy bugs</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests. <a href="/page-index/horticulture-techniques/pruning/">Regularly prune</a> the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like <a href="/page-index/pests/root-rot/">root rot</a>, lack of sunlight, and <a href="/page-index/plant-problems/nutrient-deficiencies/">nutrient deficiencies</a>.</p>
 	<br>
 </section>